utkarshdalal/s3-r2-migration/README.md

 - The script will ask you for various inputs like Cloudflare account ID, API token, AWS credentials, and the directory path for the Python codebase.
 - If you already have a Cloudflare R2 bucket created, you can skip the bucket creation step and provide the existing bucket name when prompted.
 - The script will also ask for the AWS region.
-If not provided, it will default to 'auto'.

 ### 4. Verify the Migration

 - After the script runs successfully, verify that your data has been migrated to the specified R2 bucket.
+Make a request using your updated S3 code using boto3 and it should work correctly.
 - Check the Python codebase to ensure AWS S3 references are updated to Cloudflare R2.

 ## Troubleshooting